 Miracle Mule’s first CD, Nice Ass, was released in 2012.

-Miracle Mule's second CD, Swampy Tonkin’ is currently in production and should be available for purchase in Spring of 2015.
+Miracle Mule's second CD, Swampy Tonkin’ is currently at the printer and will be released July 24, 2015.

 With well over 50 songs in the repertoire Miracle Mule can play over three hours of entertaining danceable music.
 Most songs are covers with a few originals thrown in just for fun.
 Some songs in the current set list include: